 In August 2020, our sponsor paid \$25,000, or approximately \$0.003 per share, to cover certain of our offering costs in consideration for 7,906,250 founder shares.
-In October 2020, our sponsor returned to us, at no cost, an aggregate of 1,581,250 founder shares which we cancelled, resulting in an aggregate of 6,325,000 founder shares outstanding and held by our sponsor (up to 825,000 of which are subject to forfeiture by our sponsor if the underwriters' over-allotment option is not exercised in full).
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares after this offering.
 The founder shares will be worthless if we do not complete an initial business combination.
-In addition, our sponsor has committed to purchase an aggregate of 10,375,000 private placement warrants (or 11,695,000 private placement warrants if the over-allotment option is exercised in full) at a price of \$1.00 per warrant (\$10,375,000 in the aggregate, or \$11,695,000 if the over-allotment option is exercised in full), that will also be worthless if we do not complete an initial business combination.
+In addition, our sponsor has committed to purchase an aggregate of 7,075,000 private placement warrants (or 7,900,000 private placement warrants if the over-allotment option is exercised in full) at a price of \$1.00 per warrant (\$7,075,000 in the aggregate, or \$7,900,000 if the over-allotment option is exercised in full), that will also be worthless if we do not complete an initial business combination.
 Holders of founder shares have agreed (A) to vote any shares owned by them in favor of any proposed initial business combination and (B) not to redeem any founder shares in connection with a stockholder vote to approve a proposed initial business combination.
 In addition, we may obtain loans from our sponsor, affiliates of our sponsor or an officer or director.
 The personal and financial interests of our officers and directors may influence their motivation in identifying and selecting a target business combination, completing an initial business combination and influencing the operation of the business following the initial business combination.